-Vehicle A passes through an intersection and senses the number of vehicle, direction, velocity of moving vehicles in this area, using it sensing .
-It reports the sensing result to 6G network with its confidence level.
+Vehicle A passes through an intersection and senses the number of vehicle, direction, velocity of moving vehicles in this area, using it sensing devices.
+It reports the sensing result SR-A1 to 6G network and the traffic management platform with its confidence level.

-The 6G network receives the sensing result from Vehicle A, initiates sensing result confidence monitoring.
+The 6G network receives the sensing result SR-A1 from Vehicle A, initiates sensing result confidence monitoring.

-The 6G network performs sensing operation in the intersection, and achieve sensing result N (e.g. the number of vehicle, direction, velocity of moving vehicles in this area) for this area.
+The 6G network performs sensing operation in the intersection, and achieve sensing result SR-N1 (e.g. the number of vehicle, direction, velocity of moving vehicles in this area) for this area.

-The 6G network the two sets of sensing result as the confidence information.
+The 6G network records the two sets of sensing result as the confidence information N-C1.

-The traffic management platform asks the vehicles in the area to report their driving information, e.g. moving direction, velocity etc.
+The traffic management platform receives the sensing result SR-A from vehicle A and asks the vehicles in the area to report their driving information, e.g. moving direction, velocity etc. to collect the true vehicles driving information in this area.

-The 6G network accesses the traffic management platform to get the vehicles driving information in the area
+The 6G network accesses the traffic management platform to get the vehicles driving information in the area, then includes the true vehicles driving information in N-C1.

-During vehicle A working period, the 6G network continues performing sensing in target sensing area and the confidence informationto network operator and the traffic management department.
+During vehicle A working period (reports SR-A2, SR-Ai...), the 6G network continues performing sensing operation to collect SR-N2, SR-Ni.. in target sensing area and records the confidence information (e.g. N-C1, N-C2...).

+When the vehicle A stops, the 6G network report the accumulated confidence information (e.g. N-C1, N-C2...) to network operator O and the traffic management department.

 7.x.4 Post-conditions